ddtamesis/search/sol/search/sol/README.txt

 results.
 For example, we searched for:
 - this & punctuation marks: returned no results because they are stop words or invalid entries
+- cereal:
+    - 1 Page1: Only 1 appearance in the corpus, so only 1 page title is returned
 - before orange: returned pages that had the word 'orange' in them as before is not part of the corpus.
 The ranking are as follows:
     - words relevance only: 1 Page1, 2 Page2
     - pagerank applied: 1 Page2, 2 Page1
     --> Here we saw PageRank at play.
 When ranking pages by words' relevance only, Page1 became the most relevant page because "orange" appeared in it 3x vs. the 2x in Page2.

-    ???
-But, since Page1 has no links and more words in it, when quering using PageRank, Page2 became was deemed more authoritative and relevant.
+But, since Page1 has no pages linking to it and no links itself while Page2 links to 2 authoritative pages (Page0 and Page3), when quering using PageRank, Page2 became deemed as more authoritative and thus relevant than Page1.
+This example particularly highlights the 4th principle of determining page ranks, which states that a page's rank becomes more influenced by a page that links to it as the distance (# links to get to it) gets smaller.
 - Bananas, bananas, BanaNas:
     - words relevance only: 1 Page3, 2 Page1
 	- pagerank applied: 1 Page3, 2 Page1
-- cereal: 1 Page1
+	--> Since Page 3 has more instances of "banana" AND is more authoritative (it is linked to by 2 pages rather than 0), it is the most relevant page in both query results.

 We also run Query with other files such as SmallWiki.xml and MedWiki.xml